 Puppies and kittens must be at least 8 weeks old and weigh two pounds before they can be spayed/neutered and put up for adoption.
 We ask that you keep the puppies/kittens until they are old enough and weigh enough to be put up for adoption.

 If you find yourself in this position, we always recommend that you surrender your pet to a shelter only as your last option.
-Instead, tell your friends, family members, neighbors and coworkers that you need to find a new home for your pet.
+Instead we recommend carefully considering all options before surrendering your pet.
+Be sure to tell your friends, family members, neighbors and coworkers that you need to find a new home for your pet.
 You’re likely to have positive results through this type of networking.

 Yes.
 We know how difficult it is to face the tough decision of euthanizing a pet.
 To learn more about our humane euthanasia services, please go to Euthanasia & Aftercare.